-Research from the MIT AgeLab suggests making wealth planning fun can make a significant difference in how people respond to the retirement planning advice the industry offers.
-Too often, people don’t plan for retirement because it comes across as boring, complex and scary.
-Financial wellness takes into account choices and consequences.
-However, many people can’t visualize their future well enough to understand the interplay of these concepts.
-That’s where gamification exercises and goals-based experiences can help.
+Research from the MIT AgeLab suggests making wealth planning fun can make a significant difference in how people respond to retirement planning.
+Too often, people don’t plan for retirement because it comes across as boring, complex and scary and can’t visualize their future well enough to understand the interplay of numerous concepts.
+That’s where using game as a design architecture can help.

 There is a real opportunity to shift the amount of attention and effort people put into financial planning by engaging customers in their own retirement planning process, through fun, giving them more control and ownership and by so doing, diminish fear and indecision.
-Repalcing “Ease of Use” with “Fun to Use” is a great way to deliver a fun, interactive client experience that facilitates a more dynamic conversation and a deeper discovery process, and in turn better retirement outcomes.
+By augmenting or even replacing “Ease of Use” with “Fun to Use” it is possible to deliver a fun, interactive client experience that facilitates a more dynamic conversation, a deeper discovery process and better retirement outcomes.

 This opportunity is particularly relevant for Gen Y. Although Gen Y is often referred to as the “technology generation,” a more appropriate moniker would be the “connected” generation.
 Throughout their lives they have played online games to connect, compete and compare themselves with friends (both real and virtual).
 And there’s growing evidence that superannuation and wealth managemnet firms can leverage this mindset to design online gamified wealth management experiences that engage Gen Y around financial planning and well-being.

 Moroku recommend that wealth providers base any engagement on three key principles: